 3.1.1.
-2020 DMLs
+2021 DMLs

-The overall dolphin mortality limit (DML) for the international fleet in 2020 was 5,000 animals, and the unreserved portion of 4,900 was divided among 108 qualified vessels that requested DMLs.
+The overall dolphin mortality limit (DML) for the international fleet in 2021 was 5,000 animals, and the unreserved portion of 4,900 was divided among 109 qualified vessels that requested DMLs.

-As with many aspects of the program stated in this report, the pandemic had an effect on the statistics presented here.
-As noted above, 44 trips of Class-6 vessels were not completely, or at all monitored with observers as the above-described procedures allowed exemptions of the AIDCP's requirement to carry an observer.
+As with many aspects of the program stated in this report, the statistics presented here are incomplete because of.
+As a result of the certified exemptions in 2021, observer coverage was absent or incomplete for 50 trips of Class-6 vessels.
 The procedure required vessels to self-report fishing activity, catch of targeted species as well as non-targeted species and bycatch including dolphin mortality.
-Nonetheless, as the source of the dolphin mortality information of these trips is clearly not independent as it is with observed trips, this section does not consider self-reported dolphin mortality, if provided.
+However, because the source of the dolphin mortality information of these trips is not independently assessed, as it is with observed trips, the data reported here do not consider self-reported dolphin mortality, if provided.
+Instead, dolphin mortality for 2021 is estimated, based on statistical analysis of observer data extrapolated to the entirety of the fleet's activity.